 Various antidepressants have been developed and prescribed over the years, including monoamine oxidase inhibitors (MAOIs), tricyclics antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and more recently norepinephrine (SNRIs) and dopamine reuptake inhibitors and melatonin-based antidepressants.
 The most commonly prescribed antidepressants are SSRIs, due to their improved side- effect profile in comparison to MAOIs and TCAs (McManus et al., 2003).
 Two SSRIs in particular, Escitalopram and Sertraline, have been found to significantly reduce depressive symptoms in adults (Cipriani et al., 2009).
 Because of their efficacy and improved safety, SSRIs and SNRIs have been considered the pharmacological treatment of choice for moderate to severe MDD.

 Additionally, 57% of antidepressant trials reviewed failed to find a significant difference between the active pharmacological intervention and the placebo, despite many having large sample sizes (Kirsch, 2002).
-As expectancy effects accounted for a larger proportion of improvement than the SSRIs themselves, belief in the efficacy of antidepressant treatment may promote more helpful cognitions and behaviours, which then play a major role in whether Depression severity improves through antidepressant treatment (Rutherford, Sneed, Devanand, Eisenstadt, & Roose, 2010b).
-Similar improvements could therefore occur through non-pharmacological treatments for Depression, especially if individuals had similar expectations about the efficacy of the treatment.
+As expectancy effects accounted for a more substantial proportion of improvement than the SSRIs themselves, belief in the efficacy of antidepressant treatment may promote more helpful cognitions and behaviours, which then play a significant role in whether Depression severity improves through antidepressant treatment (Rutherford, Sneed, Devanand, Eisenstadt, & Roose, 2010b).
+Similar improvements could, therefore, occur through non-pharmacological treatments for Depression, especially if individuals had the same expectations about the efficacy of the procedure.

 2. Psychological Treatments: